 In the spirit of the late Winton and Margaret Bear's philosophy, Trustees Executors as trustee, welcomes applications for grants.
 If you represent a worthy charity, cause, or organisation, you are invited to complete an application for financial assistance.
 Emphasis will be given to youth oriented causes in the Wellington area.

-IMPORTANT NOTE: The Advisory Board for the W & M Bear Charitable Trust reluctantly advise that the normal funding round held in April will not be proceeding.
-We apologise for any inconvenience caused by this and expect that applications will reopen in September.
-Please refer back to our website closer to the time for confirmation of dates and a link to our Application Form.
+IMPORTANT NOTE: Applications will reopen in September.
+Please refer back to our website closer to the time for a link to our Application Form.

 Applications Open – 1 September 2020